ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ## Deleting

 By default when a stack is deleted all the resources are deleted.
 To get around this you can create a [DeletionPolicy](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) Specify `Delete`, `Retain` or `Snapshot` as an attribute of the resources.
-Snapshot works for things that might be snapshotted... like EBS, RDS (instances and clusters), & Redshift cluster.
+Snapshot works for things that might be snapshotted... like EBS, RDS (instances and clusters), &amp; Redshift cluster.

 ## EC2 Instances